apache/dubbo-admin/README.md

 5. Visit `http://localhost:8080`, default username and password are `root`

 # 2 Want To Contribute
-service governance follows the version of Dubbo 2.7, and compatible for Dubbo 2.6, please refer to [here](https://github.com/apache/dubbo-admin/wiki/The-compatibility-of-service-governance)
+Below is the description of the project structure for developers who want to contribute to make Dubbo Admin better.

-## 2.1 admin UI
+## 2.1 Admin UI

 - [Vue.js](https://vuejs.org) and [Vue Cli](https://cli.vuejs.org/)
 - [dubbo-admin-ui/README.md](dubbo-admin-ui/README.md) for more detail
 - Set npm **proxy mirror**:

-  if you have network issue, you can set npm proxy mirror to speedup npm install:
+  If you have network issue, you can set npm proxy mirror to speedup npm install:

   add `registry=https://registry.npmmirror.com` to ~/.npmrc

-## 2.2 admin Server
+## 2.2 Admin Server

 * Standard spring boot project
 * [configurations in application.properties](https://github.com/apache/dubbo-admin/wiki/Dubbo-Admin-configuration)

-## 2.3 Development Setup
+## 2.3 Setting up a local developing environment
 * Run admin server project

   backend is a standard spring boot project, you can run it in any java IDE